The Effects of Stress on Your Body

 8. Muscular and Joint Pain

-Stress often results in muscle tension and can contribute to conditions like tension headaches, neck pain, and back pain.
+Stress often leads to muscle tension and can contribute to conditions such as tension headaches, neck pain, and back pain.
 Long-term stress can also exacerbate chronic pain conditions such as fibromyalgia or arthritis.

 Managing and Reducing Stress